Indexing

 While indexing is primarily done via subscripting and dot access, both these operations are best defined via the index function

-The The index function has two arities.
+The index function

-Value Type | Allowed Indexes | Returns |
+| Value Type | Allowed Indexes | Returns |

 object | string | Value at key |